rogeriog/Advanced_particle_analyzer/README.md

 An interactive Streamlit application for advanced analysis of particle images from micrographies (TEM/SEM).
 Easily adjust filtering, enhancement, and detection parameters on the fly while visualizing both the processed image and particle size distribution.
 This tool provides robust options such as noise reduction (Gaussian, Median, Bilateral), contrast enhancement (Histogram Equalization, CLAHE), morphological operations, edge detection, Hough Circle Transform, and contour filtering.

+Ready to analyze your images?
+This application should be available at : https://advancedparticleanalyzer-j92s2nnqmbxgqncoi2yppt.streamlit.app/

 ## Features

 - **Noise Reduction:**